 Open daily, 10 am to 10 pm; general admission starts from AED 105 – learn more at thenationalaquuarium.ae

 Abu Dhabi Theme Parks

-This category of indoor entertainment is about to get a lot more exciting in 2018 with the introduction of the new Warner Bros World on Yas Island.
-Open since 25 July 2018 this might be just the reprieve from the heat that Abu Dhabi families are looking for and packed full of your favourite characters, rides and experiences.
+This category of indoor entertainment got a lot more exciting in 2018 with the introduction of Warner Bros World on Yas Island.

 The other obvious Abu Dhabi indoor choice is Ferrari World.
-The world’s first entirely indoor theme park attached to Yas Mall, this is the perfect place for your older primary kids and teens.
-Younger ones may still enjoy it but there are height restrictions that might see them missing out on a fair bit of the action.
+The world’s first entirely indoor theme park attached to Yas Mall, this is the perfect place for your older thrill-seeker kids.
+Younger ones may still enjoy it, but there are height restrictions that might see them missing out on a fair bit of the action.

-The Dreamworks attractions are entirely inside in the air conditioning including Shrek, Madagascar, Kung Fu Panda and Dragons.
-Mid-summer you can expect queue-free non-stop riding as a plus, however, the downside really is getting there.
-From the car park, it’s quite an epic transfer by transit tram to get to the parks themselves then a walk to the entrances, not shaded
+Mid-summer, you can expect queue-free non-stop riding as a plus.
+However, the downside really is getting there.
+From the car park, it’s quite an epic transfer by transit tram to get to the parks themselves, then a walk to the entrances, which are not shaded.

 Summer Camps in Abu Dhabi